 22.02.12.
 Post quake, boarded house, Alloway St

-Significant that sunny day were 1 000s of flowers people put on orange road cones in red zone areas & on other roads I passed, like River Rd & Dallington Tce: agapanthus, hydrangeas, roses, lilies, many other flowers & fern leaves.
+Significant that sunny day were 1 000s of flowers people put on orange, plastic, road cones in red zone areas & on other roads I passed, like River Rd & Dallington Tce: agapanthus, hydrangeas, roses, lilies, many other flowers & fern leaves.
 Rosemary for remembrance too.
 Posies on power poles also honoured the dead.

 22.02.12.
 Red zone house, cnr Prestwick St / Avonside Dr